wittawin-w/Comprehensive_analysis_of_structural_variations_in_Mtb/README.md

    3.2 Genotype calling for LUMPY and Wham outputs (svtyper.sh)

-       This script define variant genotypes in each individual sample that were called by LUMPY and Wham
+       This script define variant genotypes in each individual sample that were called by LUMPY and Wham.